Archived Blog Entry

 - Our Lives Matter

-Open theists say that their view helps Christian gain a sense that their lives really matter.
-Our lives can really make a difference in a yet to be settled history.
+Open theists say that their view helps Christian believe their lives really matter.
+Our lives can really make a difference in a yet-to-be-settled history.

 An open future in which God calls us to cooperate freely, however, is a future in which our choices matter.
 What free creatures do really counts.
-Many Open theists believe their life choices have significance, because they can cooperate with God to influence what happens in the world.
+Life choices have significance, because we can cooperate (or not) with God to influence what happens in the world.

 - We Are Genuinely Free

 If the future is settled and creatures are not genuinely free to do otherwise, we should not hold humans responsible for sin.
-But according to Open theology, the future is open, and creatures possess genuine moral responsibility.
-This idea is important for understanding sin.
+According to Open theology, the future is open, and creatures possess genuine moral responsibility.
+Open theology makes better sense of the central biblical category of sin.

 - God is Relational and Covenantal

 Open theists believe that their view of God makes better sense of relational and covenantal passages of scripture.
-A God outside time who sees all history in one moment should not be considered responsive to creatures.
+A God outside time does not respond to us.

 We cannot fathom what a relationship would be like if one party was entirely unresponsive and unmoved.
 An unaffected being cannot engage in a give-and-receive relationship.